History of AEK Athens F.C.: 1999–2000 season

-1999–2000 season, part II
+In the winter they were strengthened with the transfer of Milen Petkov.
+Tumbaković produced inconsistent results and in addition to the club having been eliminated from European competitions, a home defeat by Panionios resulted in his dismissal.
+After a brief spell of Takis Karagiozopoulos as an interim manager, Giannis Pathiakakis was appointed.
+After the departure of Melissanidis, the multinational owners appointed the Dutch Cornelius Sierhuis as the new president, the first foreigner to ever hold that position.
+Pathiakakis improved the team's morale, however they finished in 3rd place.

-After a brief return of Takis Karagiozopoulos as an interim coach, Giannis Pathiakakis was hired.
-After the departure of Melissanidis, the multinational owners appointed the Dutch Cornelius Sierhuis as the new president, the first foreign to ever seat in that position.
-Pathiakakis raised the psychology of the team, however they finished in 3rd place.
-In the cup, AEK reached the final, facing Ionikos, which easily won with 3–0 and got the trophy.
+In the Cup, AEK reached the final, facing Ionikos, which won 3–0 to claim the trophy.
 However, the highlight of the match was the fair play move by Nikolaidis, who after scoring a goal with his hand, asked the referee to disallow it, which led the International Olympic Committee to award him for his sportsmanship.